Create an analytics tracking code

 In order to generate your stats, you need to include our tracking code in your email.
 When your email is viewed by your subscribers, this tracking code will load an image from our servers.
-This enables us to discern what email client the recipient was using, and how they interacted with your email (reads, printing, forwarding, and so on).
+This enables us to discern what email client the recipient was using, and how they interacted with your email like reads, prints, and forwards.

 Be sure to check out our step-by-step video guide at the bottom!

-Either method above will start the tracking code creation process, which we will walk you through below.
+Either method will start the tracking code creation process.
+Follow the steps below to finish!

 Tracking code setup